Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret

 \section{Smoothed regret}

 We work in a standard setup for stochastic contextual bandits.
-We have a context set $\Xcal$, action set $\Acal$, a large finite policy set $\Pi: \Xcal \to \Acal$, and a distribution $\Dcal$ over context/loss pairs $\Xcal \times \{\text{functions } \Acal \to [0,1]\}$.
+We have a context space $\Xcal$, action space $\Acal$, a (possibly large but finite) policy set $\Pi: \Xcal \to \Acal$, and a distribution $\Dcal$ over context/loss pairs $\Xcal \times \{\text{functions } \Acal \to [0,1]\}$.
 The protocol proceeds for $T$ rounds where in each round $t$: (1) nature samples $(x_t,\ell_t) \sim \Dcal$; (2) the learner observes $x_t$ and chooses an action $a_t\in \Acal$; (3) the learner suffers loss $\ell_t(a_t)$, which is observed.
-For simplicity, we focus on the case when the marginal distribution over $\Xcal$ is known.\footnote{See~\pref{app:results-smoothed} for how this can be relaxed.} The learner's goal is to minimize regret relative to the policy class.
+For simplicity, we focus on the case when \df{$\Dcal_X$,} the marginal distribution \df{of $\Dcal$} over $\Xcal$ is known.\footnote{We mention how this can be relaxed in the next section.} The learner's goal is to minimize regret relative to the policy class.

 \paragraph{Key new definitions.}

 We depart from the standard setup by positing a \emph{smoothing operator}